-A. The FCC Has Previously Made Clear that the Local TV Rule Is Designed to Promote Competition substitutability, were not sufficient to justify counting only broadcast TV stations under the "eight voices" portion of the local TV rule, as this "wait-and-see approach" did not comport with § 202(h)); Prometheus Radio Project v.
+Perhaps tacitly acknowledging that the competitive transformation of the media in its 2006 quadrennial review, the FCC concluded that the local TV rule is intended to promote competition for viewers and advertisers in local markets and specifically found that the rule was not needed to promote diversity.223 In the order concluding the 2010 and 2014 substitutability, were not sufficient to justify counting only broadcast TV stations under the "eight voices" portion of the local TV rule, as this "wait-and-see approach" did not comport with § 202(h)); Prometheus Radio Project v.
 FCC, 824 F.3d 33, 51-52 (3d Cir.
 2016) (finding that the FCC's failure to timely complete the 2010 and 2014 quadrennial reviews violated § 202(h) and came at "significant expense" to parties that would have been able, under less restrictive rules being considered by the FCC, to "engage in profitable combinations").